grobo021/ml_notes/README.md

 The price of our house is dependent on these variables, and is therefore a dependent variable.

 The Output in a regression problem is the dependent variable and the inputs are the independent variables.

+## Normalisation and Standardization
+**Normalisation** - The scaling of numerical values between a range (usually 0 to 1) so it is easier for an AI to understans.

+**Standardization** - Removes the mean and divides all values by standard deviation so that the scale is normally didstributed (like a bell curve)